benhuson/WP-Geo/readme.txt

 * Added option to set wether maps appear at the top or bottom of posts.

 == Upgrade Notice ==

+= 3.3.8 =
+* Fixed a JavaScript error that was breaking other scripts and Google Maps API v3 URL does not require API key.

 = 3.3.7 =
 Only load admin JavaScript on edit post pages - fixes Jetpack plugin conflict.